XO3D Studio · 3D Animation

 Project Checklist.

-- Storyboard
+- STORYBOARD

-- 3D Model
+- 3D MODEL

 Although we do not need all of the above, these will make the project much smoother.

-What is the Workflow for Educational Animations?
+What Is the Workflow for Educational Animations?

 Execution.

-Starting a project — Firstly, to begin a project, clients provide all the information required.
+Firstly, to begin a project, clients provide all the information required.
 For product visualisations, we require things such as drawings, design specifications, sketches, mood boards or other type of information you may have.

-Reviewing information — To clarify, we will check all of the content the clients have provided and ask for more details if necessary.
+To clarify, we will check all of the content the clients have provided and ask for more details if necessary.
 In addition, a meeting, phone call or Teams call is always beneficial.
 To sum up, this helps avoid any misconception and allows us to shorten turnaround times for 3D animation services.

-Project execution — We start working as soon as we understand all of the details the task requires, and time frames have been agreed by both parties.
+We start working as soon as we understand all of the details the task requires, and time frames have been agreed by both parties.
 Our 3D artists keep in constant contact with the clients throughout this process, with regular updates.

-Reviewing — After that, we present animated grey previews to you for comments and review and finally make the adjustments.
+After that, we present animated grey previews to you for comments and review and finally make the adjustments.

-Approval — The client accepts the drafts for final rendering.
+The client accepts the drafts for final rendering.

-Final rendering — Finally, we present the 3D animation, after we have completed post-production in high resolution with full quality lighting, reflections, glossiness, and materials.
+Finally, we present the 3D animation, after we have completed post-production in high resolution with full quality lighting, reflections, glossiness, and materials.

 Working on a project?